Scalr/oidc-examples/scalr-oidc/github/README.md

 **Explanation:**
 - `url`: The OIDC provider's token endpoint (GitHub Actions in this case).
-- `allowed-audiences`: A list of trusted audience values that the provider will accept.
+- `allowed-audiences`: A list of trusted audience values that the provider is allowed to provide.
 - `name`: A unique identifier for this identity provider within Scalr.

 ### Step 2: Configure Assume Policy for a Service Account
-After registering the workload identity provider, you must define an assume policy, allowing a specific service account to use the provider.
+After registering the workload identity provider, you must define an assume policy, allowing that provider to obtain a temporary access token of the specific service account.

 #### **Request**
 **Endpoint:**